Seattle Seahawks hire Mike Macdonald as head coach, per report

 (Scott Taetsch/Getty Images)

-After a nearly three-week search, the Seattle Seahawks have reportedly found their next head coach: Mike Macdonald, the current defensive coordinator of the Baltimore Ravens.
+After a nearly three-week search, the Seattle Seahawks have found their next head coach: Mike Macdonald, who has been defensive coordinator of the Baltimore Ravens the past two seasons.

 Huard: Seattle Seahawks seemed ‘enamored’ with Mike Macdonald